BAMresearch/DIRECTT/README.md

 ## Reconstruction GUI
 A graphical user interface, based on the ASTRA toolbox [1], for the reconstruction from X-ray Computed Tomography data.
 It includes the option of the DIRECTT algorithm [2,3].

+Run the file Main.py to start the GUI.

+* More thorough documentation will be added soon.

 ## License

 GNU General Public License version 2.0 (GPLv2)